minnestar/sessionizer/README-ruby_on_racetracks.md

-# Starting this App the Ruby on Racetracks Way
+# Ruby on Racetracks

 Under the Ruby on Racetracks system, you can be ready to roll in MINUTES instead of hours.
 Because it uses Docker instead of Vagrant, you never have to wait for a Vagrant box to boot up.
 Scripts are provided to automate the process of setting up this project.

 ## Prerequisites
+* If you are using a Mac or Windows system, you need a Linux virtual machine.
+More details on how to install a Linux virtual machine are in the [VirtualBox Tutorial](http://www.virtualboxtutorial.com/).
 * Install Docker.
 More details on how to do this are in the [Different Docker Tutorial](http://www.differentdockertutorial.com/).
-* If you are using a Mac or Windows system, you need a Linux virtual machine.
-More details on how to install a Linux virtual machine are in the [VirtualBox Tutorial](http://www.virtualboxtutorial.com/).
+Please go through each of the chapters in the first 3 units to familiarize yourself with the Ruby on Racetracks way of using Docker.
+Do NOT be intimidated by the large number of chapters, because each chapter is short.

 ## Starting the Docker Container
 * Enter the following commands: